Last Updated on May 7, 2023 by Dave Schoenbeck

 - Almost all job duties can be taught and learned.
 We all had to learn new skills once upon a time.
 Attitude and personality, on the other hand, cannot.
 So a person with the right attitude but no experience can be a much better fit for your team dynamic.

-- When wondering whether to hire for potential or experience, many worry that a lack of experience will mean that a person is clueless in the world’s ways.
+- When wondering whether to hire for potential or experience, many worry that a lack of experience will mean that a person is clueless about the world’s ways.
 However, many with little work experience have abundant life experience to compensate for it.
 In contrast, those who do have work experience might not necessarily have learned anything from it.

 - Someone with a lot of experience is more likely to be set in their ways than someone without it.
 Conversely, an employee with less experience will be more receptive to hearing how you want things to be done and adapting to your company’s policies.

 - The obvious benefit: a person with less experience can usually be hired for a smaller salary than someone with a long work history.
 Ideally, this person will be motivated by regular raises to do their job well and go above and beyond.

 In my opinion, when choosing to hire for potential or experience, the best long-term solution is to hire the less experienced employee.
 As long as you choose a candidate with genuine potential for growth, you’ll have an employee you can shape to suit your company’s needs while giving them the resources they need to thrive.
 It’s a win-win.